 author’s note

-Ingredients In Peanut Butter Banana Muffins
+Ingredients In Banana Peanut Butter Muffins

-How To Make Peanut Butter Banana Muffins
+How To Make Banana Peanut Butter Muffins

 Quick Tip

 A good muffin tin makes a world of difference.
-These tins are my absolute favorite, and I’ve never had a problem with these muffins not releasing well.
+This one is my favorite and I’ve never had issues with the muffins sticking or releasing cleanly.

 Top Tips For Success